MarkZhuang22/Multiplayer-Target-Defense-Game-Between-Quadrotors-Use-Case-Studies/README.md

-# Target Defense Game Simulation
+# Final Year Thesis: Multiplayer Target Defense Game Between Quadrotors: Use Case Studies

-This repository contains the Python and MATLAB simulation code for a Target Defense Game with two defenders and a faster intruder, as part of thesis research work.
+This repository hosts the Python and MATLAB simulation code for my final year thesis titled "Multiplayer Target Defense Game Between Quadrotors: Use Case Studies".
+It explores a defense game scenario with two defenders and a faster intruder drone, with annotated code and organization derived from Dr. Fu's paper "Optimal Solution of a Target Defense Game with Two defenders and a Faster Intruder".

 ## Repository Structure